aslammmuhammed/run-secret-reloader/README.md

   -H "Content-Type: application/json" \
   -d '{"secretName": "user-service-env"}' | jq -r '.secretNameHash')

+# Add this label to your Cloud Run service to enable automatic redeployment
 "run_secret_reloader-${SECRET_NAME_HASH}=true"

+# To turn off the reloader, set the label to false
+"run_secret_reloader-${SECRET_NAME_HASH}=false"
 ```

 🎉 **That's it!** Your Cloud Run service will automatically redeploy with the new secret.